xeiaobain/CrackMamba-Unet/README.md

-# Crack-MambaUNet
+# CrackAwareNet
-Crack-MambaUNet: A State-Space Enhanced Multi-Scale Network for Pixel-Level Crack Segmentation
+CrackAwareNet: A Continuity-Aware Lightweight Network for Fine Crack Segmentation

 The code will be released upon paper acceptance.